-2017 Annual Conference
+EGPS Annual Conference

 We welcome submissions by mental health and group practitioners from all backgrounds and group approaches.
 As we review the submitted proposals, we will give preference to those that reflect the theme of the Conference.

-2017 EGPS Annual Conference Co-Chairs
+Program Subcommittee Co-Chairs Annual Conference Co-Chairs

-General Information about EGPS Conferences:
+General Information about EGPS Conference:

-The annual Conference of the Eastern Group Psychotherapy Society is an opportunity for mental health and allied professionals in private practice, community and organizational settings to participate in a stimulating array of presentations and trainings devoted to the art of group psychotherapy.
+The Annual Conference of the Eastern Group Psychotherapy Society is an opportunity for mental health and allied professionals in private practice, community and organizational settings to participate in a stimulating array of presentations and trainings devoted to the art of group psychotherapy.

-The annual EGPS Conference is a unique learning experience, not only for the richness of its offerings, but also for the warm and inviting climate created by those who attend.
+The Annual EGPS Conference is a unique learning experience, not only for the richness of its offerings, but also for the warm and inviting climate created by those who attend.
 This affirmative spirit enables both first-time and veteran participants to learn openly together, despite differences in age, gender discipline and experience.